Scam Alert: Cryptocurrency Scams

 - Research before you invest.
 Search online for the company and cryptocurrency name.
 Use keywords like “review,” “scam,” or “complaint.”

 - Be wary of guarantees, and big promises.
 Scammers often promise you will make money quickly, or that you will get big payouts or guaranteed returns.
 They might offer you free money paid in cash or cryptocurrency — but, even if there’s a celebrity endorsement, do not buy it.
 You will make money if you are lucky enough to sell your crypto for more than you paid.
 Don’t trust people who say they know a better way to make money with cryptocurrency.

 - Know that cryptocurrency accounts are not regulated or insured by a government like national currencies deposited into a bank account.
 That means that, if for example, you store cryptocurrency with a third-party company, and the company goes out of business or is hacked, the government has no obligation to step in and help get your money back.

 - Cryptocurrency payments do not come with legal protections.
 Credit cards and debit cards have legal protections if something goes wrong.
 For example, if you need to dispute a purchase, your credit card company may have a process to help you get your money back.
 Cryptocurrencies typically do not.
 Moreover, anyone who says you have to pay by cryptocurrency, wire transfer, or gift card is a scammer.
 If you pay in those ways, there is usually no way to get your money back.

-If you believe that your consumer rights have been violated, report it to:
+If you believe you have encountered this kind of scam, report it to: